easierway/concurrent_map/README.md

 The following test is about 100 Goroutines writing and 100 Groutines reading.
 The test is executed on Macbook (macOS 10.13.2, 2 core (2.3G Intel Core i5), 8G LPDDR3)

 ![image](https://github.com/easierway/concurrent_map/blob/master/map_benchmark.png)

+### FAQ
+1 Why not provide the default hash function for partition?
+Ans: As you known, the partition solution would impact the performance significantly.
+The proper partition solution balances the access to the different partitions and avoid of the hot partition.
+The access mode highly relates to your business.
+So, the better partition solution would just be designed according to your business.